 Get The Best Deals

-I love the Hopper app.
+I love this app, Hopper.
 You can “track” certain dates for trips and receive real-time notifications when the price drops or changes.
 Skyscanner is a website that does the same thing, but I have a weak spot for simple apps that do the work for me, so that’s why Hopper remains my favorite.
-Google Flights can also show you the cheapest days to fly, but they don’t always include all of the available airlines.
+Google flights can also show you the cheapest days to fly, but they don’t always include all of the available airlines.

 Tired of seeing the same “Top 10 Things to Do” articles while planning for your trip?
 Join Facebook groups like Girls LOVE Travel to get more personalized recommendations from people who’ve already visited your destination.
 Skip the tourist traps and make a beeline for the spots that fellow travelers have discovered and can vouch for.
 Search Facebook groups, car sharing sites, and find bloggers who most represent your style and interests.

 A lot of airlines, especially budget airlines, have hidden fees when you don’t book directly through them.
 Third party sites are great for scoping out deals, but when you find a ticket, go onto the airline’s official page to book.
 Third party sites don’t always disclose everything about that airline, which is why so many people feel blindsided at the check-in counter.

 Gone for five days, with twelve dresses?
 Three pairs of shoes even though you only wear one at home?
 Four bathing suits?
 It’s a silly feeling to unpack your bag at home and put away the clothes you never ended up wearing on your trip.
 That space could have been taken up by souvenirs or you could have saved serious cash by packing a smaller bag.
 Genuinely ask yourself, “Am I going to need this?” before zipping your bag.